mabanana/FPS-Project-A/README.md

 - **State Change:** The player picks up and equips a gun from the floor and updates the inventory in `CoreModel`.
 - **Signal Emit:** A `Signal` with a data payload of the event is emitted to all listening nodes.
 - **Node Update:** The Game Scene and the UI reacts via their on_core_changed() method, removing the gun node from floor and updating the HUD to display information about the new gun.

-## License
-FPS Project A is licensed under the MIT License.